 The RBNZ imposes restrictions on high LVR residential mortgage lending.
-Revised conditions of registration came into force on October 1, 2016, requiring New Zealand banks to restrict new non property-investment residential mortgage lending over 80% LVR to no more than 10% of the dollar value of a bank's new non property-investment residential mortgage lending.
-New Zealand banks must also restrict property investment residential mortgage lending over 60% LVR to no more than 5% of the dollar value of a bank's new property investment residential mortgage lending.
-The RBNZ has also established a specific asset class for loans to residential property investors.
-New Zealand banks (including ANZ New Zealand) are required to hold more capital for loans to residential property investors because of higher 'Loss Given Default' rates and higher correlation factors for this asset class than for the non property-investment lending asset class.
+New Zealand banks must restrict new non property-investment residential mortgage lending over 80% LVR to no more than 15% (increasing to 20% effective from January 1, 2019) of the dollar value of a bank's new non property-investment residential mortgage lending.
+New Zealand banks must also restrict property investment residential mortgage lending over 65% (increasing to 70% effective from January 1, 2019) LVR to no more than 5% of the dollar value of a bank's new property investment residential mortgage lending.
+The RBNZ has also set a specific asset class for loans to residential property investors.
+New Zealand banks must hold more capital for loans to residential property investors.